PeakKS/HitboxChanger/README.md

   - Max Point
   - Angle
   - Radius
-  - And you can also get all of this info from a hitbox
+  - And you can also get all of this info from a hitbox.
 - Change the number of hitboxes in the hitboxset.
   - You can *not* change this beyond the amount of hitboxes the model originally had, however you can make it less than or even negative values.
   - Use `GetNumHitboxes` first so you can get the max number you can set without crashing.
-- Print debug info about a models hitboxes to server console
+- Print debug info about a models hitboxes to server console.
-- Print debug info about a models bones to server console
+- Print debug info about a models bones to server console.
-- Print a list of valid bones/bone names for use as a hitbox bone
+- Print a list of valid bones/bone names for use as a hitbox bone.
-- Get a bones index by its name
+- Get a bones index by its name.

 # Natives
-- `HitboxInfo`      Print all the hitboxes to server console
+- `HitboxInfo`      Print all the hitboxes to server console.
-- `BoneInfo`        Print all the bones to server console
+- `BoneInfo`        Print all the bones to server console.
-- `SetHitbox`       Set the properties at a hitbox index
+- `SetHitbox`       Set the properties at a hitbox index.
-- `GetHitbox`       Get the properties at a hitbox index
+- `GetHitbox`       Get the properties at a hitbox index.
-- `SetNumHitboxes`  Set the number of hitboxes for a model
+- `SetNumHitboxes`  Set the number of hitboxes for a model.
-- `GetNumHitboxes`  Get the number of hitboxes for a model
+- `GetNumHitboxes`  Get the number of hitboxes for a model.
-- `FindBone`        Find a bone's index in a model by name
+- `FindBone`        Find a bone's index in a model by name.
-- `FindValidBones`  Print a list of the bones in a model which can have a hitbox attached
+- `FindValidBones`  Print a list of the bones in a model which can have a hitbox attached.

 # Hitbox Enum Struct
 There is also a sourcepawn enum struct included in the native, to provide an easy method of hitbox reuse.
 Includes methods to copy the attributes to and from a model by using the structs data, as well as to print the data stored in the struct to server console.